Judoc: Veneration

 Saint Judoc developed a local cultus.
 Built in the eighth century at the place where Judoc's shrine was kept, the Abbey of Saint-Josse was a small monastery situated on the site of his retreat.
 In 903, some monks of the abbey fled Norman raiders for England, where they bore Judoc's relics, which were enshrined in the newly built New Minster in Winchester.
-To honor the event, feasts were held on the 9th of January.
+To honor the event, feasts were held on 9 January.

 The veneration of Judoc spread from France through the Low Countries, England, Germany, and Scandinavia.
 In these regions, variations of Josse, Joyce, Joos, Joost, and the diminutive Jocelyn, became popular names for both men and women, and a number of chapels and churches were dedicated to him.

 The mal Saint-Josse was the term for an illness resulting from a snakebite, against which the saint's name was invoked by the fifteenth-century French poet Eustache Deschamps in an imprecatory ballade: "...Du mau saint Leu, de l'esvertin, Du saint Josse et saint Matelin... soit maistre Mahieu confondus!".
 According to Alban Butler, Charlemagne gave the abbey to Alcuin who turned it into a hostel for those crossing the English Channel.
-It later became a site of pilgrimage, especially popular with Flemish and Germans in the fourteenth and fifteenth centuries.
+It later became a site of pilgrimage, especially popular with Flemings and Germans in the fourteenth and fifteenth centuries.

 La vie de Saint Josse was written in Old French verses by the poet and translator Pierre de Beauvais in the thirteenth century.

 The Suaire de St-Josse, or "Shroud of Saint Judoc," is a rich, silk samite saddlecloth that was woven in northeastern Iran prior to 961.
 When Saint Judoc was reinterred in 1134, the shroud was used to wrap his bones.
 The Louvre Museum currently houses his shroud.

 The abbey was closed in 1772, and subsequently sold and dismantled in 1789, leaving no traces of the buildings.
 The abbey church then became the parish church of the French commune of Saint-Josse.
+In the village church (dedicated to St. Peter) is the shrine of Saint Josse, containing his relics.